tawmae/tawmae.github.io/verticalchat.md

 ### 2. Does it support YouTube, Kick, Tiktok and Trovo?
    - No, the Vertical Twitch Chat does not support any other platforms.

+### 3. Can I run the HTML locally?
+   - Yes, just save the HTML to your PC and use the local file in your browser source.

 ---